Home » The vineyard

 Vine requires a lot of attention and work during the whole year.
 A rigorous and regular study is the key to get the best grape.

-Destruction of dead woods and leaf removal: those activities allow us to reduce a lot the treatment (even if they’re natural).
+Destructuration of dead woods and leaf removal: those activites allow us to reduce a lot the treatment (even if they’re natural).

-Intercep and Actisol tools are used to ventilate the soil and skip the weeding activity.
+Intercep and the disc plow tools are used to ventilate the soil and skip the weeding activity.
 We cover soils with a special grass to structure it.

 Of course, grape harvest is done manually.